 a Relapsed disease describes the reappearance of leukemia cells in the bone marrow or peripheral blood after the attainment of a complete remission with chemotherapy and/or allogeneic cell transplant.

-b Refractory (resistant) disease is defined as those patients who fail to obtain complete response with induction therapy, ie, failure to eradicate all detectable leukemia cells (<5% blasts) from the bone marrow and blood with subsequent restoration of normal hematopoiesis (>25% marrow cellularity and normal peripheral blood counts).
+b Refractory (resistant) disease is defined as those individuals who fail to obtain complete response with induction therapy, ie, failure to eradicate all detectable leukemia cells (<5% blasts) from the bone marrow and blood with subsequent restoration of normal hematopoiesis (>25% marrow cellularity and normal peripheral blood counts).

-a Tisagenlecleucel intravenous infusion is considered investigational for the treatment of relapsed or refractory primary mediastinal large B-cell lymphoma.
+a Tisagenlecleucel intravenous infusion is considered investigational for the treatment of relapsed or refractory primary mediastinal large B-cell lymphoma

-b Relapsed or refractory disease is defined as progression after 2 or more lines of systemic therapy (which may or may not include therapy supported by autologous cell transplant).
+b Relapsed or refractory disease is defined as progression after 2 or more lines of systemic therapy (which may or may not include therapy supported by autologous cell transplant)

-Other applications of adoptive immunotherapy are considered investigational.
+Other applications of adoptive immunotherapy are considered investigational

 Autologous lymphocytes used as part of adoptive immunotherapy may be harvested in a pheresis procedure or may be isolated from resected tumor tissue.

-The recommended target dose of axicabtagene ciloleucel for patients with large B-cell lymphoma is 2×106 CAR-positive viable T cells per kg body weight, with a maximum of 2×108 chimeric antigen receptor- positive viable T cells intravenously.
+The recommended target dose of axicabtagene ciloleucel for individuals with large B-cell lymphoma is 2×106 CAR-positive viable T cells per kg body weight, with a maximum of 2×108 chimeric antigen receptor- positive viable T cells intravenously.